thoughtspot/thoughtspot.github.io/_admin/backup-restore/configure-backup.md

 example, you may want to take `FULL` backups late in the evening or on weekends.

-The retention system deletes the oldest stored backup and the corresponding snapshot on a first-in first-out basis (FIFO).
+The retention system deletes the oldest stored backup and the corresponding snapshot on a first-in-first-out basis (FIFO).
 This means that if you set a bucket retention of 1 the system stores a single backup at any one time.
 The system  deletes the older backup after the new full backup is successful.

+### Configure using tscli

-To configure periodic backups:
+To configure periodic backups using the tscli:

 1. Log in to the Linux shell using SSH.
 2. Find a directory with enough disk space to support the `retention_policy number` you configure.